Ray-257/NewsApp/README.md

 # Congiguration

 1. Add .env file in the rootfolder.
+2. Copy keys from .env.default file and to .env
-2. Create APIKEY for news api to access the news data.
+3. Create APIKEY for news api to access the news data.

 # Dev Server setup process